-Pete Carroll regrets Seahawks didn’t sign Colin Kaepernick, says another NFL team is interested in him now
+Pete Carroll regrets fact Seahawks didn’t sign Colin Kaepernick, says another team is interested in him now

 But Carroll said such questions trying to gauge a player’s mindset are common in meetings with veteran free agents.

 “We ask everybody that,’’ Carroll said. “… where’s your head at right now, what are you thinking?
-That was not unique to Kap’s situation at all.’’
+That was not unique to Kaep’s situation at all.’’

-Seattle in 2018 had Davis on the roster and also drafted Alex McGough as a possible backup to Wilson.
-After not signing Kaepernick the Seahawks ended up waiving both Davis and McGough and traded for Brett Hundley to serve as Wilson’s backup.

 Carroll likes Seattle’s ‘setup’ at quarterback but says another team is interested in signing Kaepernick